 (b) Carbon dioxide and water vapour

-Let’s break down part (c)
+Let’s break down parts (c)

 From Alvin’s graph, we can see that the temperature increases over time.
 Hence, we can conclude that heat is released during the process of decomposition.